yckamra/MNIST_Digit_Recognizer/README.md

-# Digit Recognizer with Multi-Class Classification (Unity, PyTorch, NumPy, Matplotlib, pandas)
+# Digit Recognizer with Multi-Class Classification

+## How to Run

+Download the game below:

+For MacOS Silicon or MacOS Intel 64-bit: https://storage.googleapis.com/mnist-game/mnist-MacOS-silicon-intel64bit.app.zip

+---

 ## About the Project